engelanna/addressing-the-yan-report/README.md

 In September 2020, the above claimed to **be** scientific evidence for SARS-CoV-2 being an engineered bioweapon :fearful: Zenodo granting it a Digital Object Identifier (DOI) made the report appear credible, despite the lack of peer review.

 <br>The Johns Hopkins University countered with a [page-by-page account](https://www.centerforhealthsecurity.org/our-work/pubs_archive/pubs-pdfs/2020/200921-in-response-yan.pdf) of why they found the report unconvincing.
-However, neither their authority, nor having to read a mountain of references, would appeal to the conspiratorial part of the audience :raised_eyebrow:
+However, neither their authority, nor having to read a mountain of references, would appeal to the conspiratorial :raised_eyebrow: part of the audience.

-<br>Critical thinking only requires that the core claim be verified - should that turn out to be false, anything derived from it automatically becomes false as well :woman_shrugging: What was the postulate, then, that sufficed for its authors to be able to seek asylum abroad?
+<br>Critical thinking only requires that __the core claim__ be verified - should _that_ turn out to be false, anything derived from it automatically becomes false as well :woman_shrugging: What was the postulate, then, that sufficed for its authors to be able to seek asylum in the USA?

 ---